neuefische/web-exercises/sessions/react-state-1/journal-app-favorite-button/README.md

 To work locally, please install the dependencies using `npm i` first.

-Run `npm run start` to start a development server and open the displayed URL in a browser.
+Run `npm run dev` to start a development server and open the displayed URL in a browser.

-Use `npm run test` to run the tests.

 ### Scripts

 You can use the following commands:

-- `npm run start` to start a development server
+- `npm run dev` to start a development server
 - `npm run build` to build the project
-- `npm run test` to run the tests